Broome, Western Australia: Yawuru people

 Broome is situated on the traditional lands of the Yawuru people.
-In 2006, the Yawuru people were formally recognized as the Native Title holders of their traditional lands and waters, acknowledging their ongoing connection and rights.
+In 2006, the Yawuru people were formally recognised as the Native Title holders of their traditional lands and waters, acknowledging their ongoing connection and rights.

 Prior to European arrival, the Yawuru people lived a sustainable lifestyle, relying on the abundant resources of their Country.
-They practiced traditional hunting, gathering, and fishing, utilizing their knowledge of the environment to ensure resource availability.
+They practiced traditional hunting, gathering, and fishing, utilising their knowledge of the environment to ensure resource availability.

 Extensive trade networks existed among different language groups on the Dampier Peninsula and throughout the Kimberley region, facilitating the exchange of goods and knowledge.

 European settlement

 It is often mistakenly thought that the first European to visit Broome was William Dampier in 1688, but he only visited the north of what was later named the Dampier Peninsula.
 In 1699 he explored the coast from Shark Bay to La Grange Bay, from where he headed north leaving the Australian coast.
 Many of the coastal features of the area were later named for him.
 In 1879, Charles Harper proposed the formation of a Government Station at the Roebuck Bay Pastoral and Agricultural Association's site at Cape Villaret, at the south end of Roebuck Bay, to provide facilities for the extension of the Pearl Shell Fishery, and to form a port and base of operations for intending pastoral and agricultural settlers.
 In 1883, John Forrest chose the site for the town, and it was named after Sir Frederick Broome, the Governor of Western Australia from 1883 to 1889.

+The 1880s saw the commencement of Broome's pearling industry, which initially involved slavery and indentured labour, pearl diving being an occupation reserved for specific ethnic groups, most prominently from Japan and followed by other Asian countries.

+The town centre of Broome, now known as Chinatown, developed around the jetties, and had a number of different names through the years.
+From the early years of white settlement until the Depression of the 1930s, the area was known by some as the Asiatic Quarter, Foreign Quarter or Native Quarter.
+The white locals favoured the name Japtown, whereas some of the non-white locals simply used the name Town, and indentured crewmen were "content to leave the area nameless", according to local historian Susan Sickert.
+Later, as the population increased, the name Chinatown stuck.

+The character of the town in its pearling heyday was described in the book Broometime: